How To Give Your Pet CBD Oil: How To Administer CBD Oil To Pets and Find The Right Dose

-So you’ve discovered how CBD oil is good for pets, you’ve chosen a source to buy CBD oil from, and now you’re ready to give your pet CBD oil.
+So you’ve discovered how CBD oil is good for pets and you’ve chosen a source to buy CBD oil from.
+Now you’re ready to give your pet CBD oil!
 Whether your pet is a dog or a cat or a horse or a goat, the method is pretty much the same: get your pet to eat the CBD oil.
 Of course— sometimes that’s easier said than done.
 CBD tincture can have a bitter taste when put on top of dry food, and some pets resist attempts at squirting it in their mouth.
 There’s also the question of how much and how often to give your pet CBD oil.

 Not All CBD Oil is Created Equal

-We are going to assume you are using FlowerChild Pet Tincture here, so if you have a different brand of CBD Pet Tincture, please take note of the differences in milligrams, taste, and extraction method.
-FlowerChild Pet CBD is made using food-grade alcohol extraction, which ensures it is one of the most potent products on the market— therefore, you need less FlowerChild Pet Tincture than you would with a product made from a CO2 extraction or CBD isolate.
+We are going to assume you are using FlowerChild Pet Tincture here.
+If you have a different brand of CBD Oil, please take note of the differences in milligrams and extraction method.
+FlowerChild Pet CBD is made using food-grade ethanol extraction, which ensures it is one of the most potent products on the market— therefore, you need less FlowerChild Pet Tincture than you would with a product made from a CO2 extraction or CBD isolate.
 FlowerChild Pet CBD is whole-plant, full-spectrum goodness.

 Will CBD Oil Get my Pet High?

-It is a common concern of pet owners that CBD oil might make their pet high— and since we all love our pets (especially if we’re buying CBD for them), we don’t want to do anything that might make them uncomfortable.
-CBD, or cannabidiol, is a non-psychoactive cannabinoid, so it will not make your pet high.
+It is a common concern of pet owners that CBD oil might make their pet high.
+We all love our pets (especially if we’re buying CBD for them) and we don’t want them to be uncomfortable.
+CBD, or cannabidiol, is a non-intoxicating cannabinoid, so it will not make your pet high.
 However, all whole-plant, full-spectrum products contain trace amounts of other cannabinoids, including THC, and THC is the molecule responsible for the “high” feeling.
-FlowerChild Pet CBD contains less than 0.3% THC, so it will not make your pet high as long as you do not give your pet too much at once.
+FlowerChild Pet CBD contains less than 0.3% THC.
+It will not make your pet high as long as you do not give your pet too much at once.
 We always recommend starting with a low dosage and then gradually working your way up to your preferred dose over the course of a couple weeks.
 This allows your pet to develop a tolerance to the CBD oil and will prevent your pet from getting high.